-Dismounted system:

-The ADS require dismounted system for communication with infrastructure, monitoring center, other road users, etc. That's a new problematic for AVs and there is actually no existing standard.
+Dismounted system: The ADS require dismounted system for communication with infrastructure, monitoring centre, other road users, etc. That's a new problematic for CAVs and there is actually no existing standard.
 That requires a clarification of some points to ensure safety regarding the impact of the dismounted system on the vehicle:

-- How to ensure the reliability & integrity of the data used by the vehicle? - What standards could be applied for Functional safety (ISO26262, IEC61508 or other(s))? - What is required & acceptable to ensure a safe remote monitoring?
+- How to ensure the reliability & integrity of the data used by the vehicle? - What standards could be applied for Functional safety (ISO 26262, International Electrotechnical Commission (IEC) 61508 or others)? - What is required & acceptable to ensure a safe remote monitoring?

-Emergency stop:

-According to controllability issues, emergency stop buttons are integrated in ADS vehicle.
-For now, a standard from Machinery the ISO13850 specified the requirement of design and application of the Emergency stop function.
+Emergency stop: According to controllability issues, emergency stop buttons are integrated in ADS vehicle.
+For now, a standard from Machinery the ISO 13850 specified the requirement of design and application of the Emergency stop function.
 Obviously, some parts are not applicable or adaptable.
-The automotive domain requires an adaptation of what is the design and the expectations of an emergency stop functions in an ADS are.
+The automotive domain requires an adaptation of what is the design and the expectations of an emergency stop.